artack/monolog-jira-handler/README.md

 Introduction
 ------------
-This handler will write the Logs to a JIRA instance.
+This handler will write the logs to a JIRA instance.
 The handler will calculate a hash over the log-data except time sensitive data.
 It then will query the JIRA REST API to determe if there is already a JIRA Issue with the corresponding hash.
 If so, the handler will do nothing.
 If there is no issue matching the hash the handler will create a new issue with the content of the log entry.